-PDF version could not be downloaded.
-All pages checked were able to have the size manipulated with the CTRL +/- functions.
+A. Text is compatible with assistive technology.
+Fail Additional Information: 0/5 pages passed.
 B. The resource allows the user to adjust the font size and font/background color (or is rendered by an application such as a browser, media player, or reader) that offers this functionality).
-Pass Additional Information: 5/5 Pages passed.
-Pages checked were: 1.1, 1.2, 2.1, 2.2, 3.1.
+Pass Additional Information: 5/5 pages passed.